mraasvel/mrtest/README.md

 ->

 ```
-static void unique_identifier(void);
+static void UniqueName(void);

 static void MR_UNIQUE_NAMExx (void) __attribute__ ((constructor));
 static void MR_UNIQUE_NAMExx (void) {
-	/* add unique_identifier to a global table of function pointers */
+	/* add UniqueName and Tag to a global table of function pointers */
 }

-static void unique_identifier(void) {
+static void UniqueName(void) {
 	/* ASSERTIONS */
 }
 ```

-The constructor attribute is not C standard.
-It makes it so that the function is called before the main is executed.
+The __constructor__ attribute makes it so that the function is called before the main is executed.